Daymond Langkow

-Daymond Randolph Langkow (born September 27, 1976) is a Canadian former professional ice hockey centre.
-He was the fifth overall selection of the Tampa Bay Lightning at the 1995 NHL entry draft.
+Daymond Randolph Langkow (born September 27, 1976) is a Canadian former professional ice hockey player.
+A centre, he was the fifth overall selection of the Tampa Bay Lightning at the 1995 NHL entry draft.
 He played junior hockey with the Tri-City Americans in the Western Hockey League (WHL) and is their franchise record holder for career goals at 159.
 He won the Bob Clarke Trophy in 1995 as the WHL scoring leader with 140 points, and competed with the Canadian junior team at the 1996 World Junior Ice Hockey Championships where he won a gold medal.

 Langkow made his NHL debut in 1995 with the Lightning, and also played for the Philadelphia Flyers, Phoenix Coyotes and Calgary Flames.
 He has scored 30 goals twice in his career, both with the Flames, and scored more than 50 points in eight consecutive seasons between 1999 and 2008.
 He was a nominee for the Bill Masterton Memorial Trophy in 1997 and has played over 1,000 games in the NHL.
 His older brother, Scott, was also a professional hockey player.